Layr-Labs/eigenlayer-docs/docs/eigenlayer/overview/key-terms.md

 - **Quorum**: grouping of Strategies to be used by an AVS for shared security measures.
 - **Quorum Threshold**: the minimum amount of Operator responses and their stake % that must be received by the Aggregator entity.
 - **Restaker**: a person who restakes Native or LST ETH to the EigenLayer protocol.
-- **Restaking Points:** a measure of your total EigenLayer restaking contribution.
-Based on amount of ETH staked over time, in units of ETH per second.
-For a precise definition of how Restaking Points are calculated, please refer to the [next](../restaking-guides/0-restaking-user-guide/restaked-points.md) section.

 - **Stake**: the amount of ETH delegated to the current set of Operators.
 - **Strategies**: assets that are restaked into the platform.
 - **Withdrawals**